 - For SCOR's investments, this risk mainly relates to carbon intensive sectors which may be hit by new regulations.
 It can also relate to more stringent regulations and reputation risk linked to deforestation.
-Risks may differ between investments in equities and in bonds as equity prices may never recover whereas bonds may be redeemed at par at maturity.
+Risks may differ between investments

 The main climate transition risk for SCOR's invested assets portfolio is related to corporate bonds given the low appetite of the Group for investments in equities: